Birdrock/brodocs/documents/_overview.md

-# <strong>API Overview</strong>
+# <strong>API OVERVIEW</strong>

-Welcome to the Kubernetes API!
+Welcome to the Kubernetes API.
 You can use our API to access Kubernetes API endpoints to read and write Kubernetes resource objects.

-## Resource Object Categories
+## Resource Categories

 This is a highlevel overview of the basic types of resources provide by the Kubernetes API and their primary functions.

-### Workload Resources

-*Run your containers*.

-Workloads are responsible for managing and running your containers on the cluster.
+**Workloads** *Run your containers*: These are responsible for managing and running your containers on the cluster.

-### Discovery & LB Resources

-*Access your containers*.

-These are responsible for stitching your workloads together into an externally accessible Loadbalanced Service.
+**Discovery & LB Resources** *Access your containers*: These are responsible for stitching your workloads together into an externally accessible Loadbalanced Service.

-### Config & Storage Resources

-*Inject initialization data into your containers*

-These are responsible for injecting data into your applications and persisting data externally to your container.
+**Config & Storage Resources** *Inject initialization data into your containers*: These are responsible for injecting data into your applications and persisting data externally to your container.

-### Cluster Resources

-*Manage your cluster*.

-These are responsible for defining configuration of the cluster itself, and are generally only used by cluster operators.
+**Cluster Resources** *Manage your cluster*: These are responsible for defining configuration of the cluster itself, and are generally only used by cluster operators.

-### Meta Resources

-*Configure resource meta behavior*.

-These are responsible for configuring behavior of your other Resources within the Cluster.
+**Metadata Resources** *Configure resource meta behavior*: These are responsible for configuring behavior of your other Resources within the Cluster.

 ------------

 ## Resource Objects

-Resource objects have 3 components:
+Resource objects typically have 3 components:

-### *ResourceSpec*

-This is defined by the user and describes the desired state of system.
+- **ResourceSpec**: This is defined by the user and describes the desired state of system.
 Fill this in when creating or updating an object.

-### *ResourceStatus*

-This is filled in by the server and reports the current state of the system.
+- **ResourceStatus**: This is filled in by the server and reports the current state of the system.
 Only kubernetes components should fill this in

-### *Resource ObjectMeta*

-This is metadata about the resource, such as its name, type, api version, annotations, and labels.
+- **Resource ObjectMeta**: This is metadata about the resource, such as its name, type, api version, annotations, and labels.
 This contains fields that maybe updated both by the end user and the system (e.g. annotations)

-### *ResourceList*

-This is used to return a list of resources from an api endpoint.

 ------------